Schrat: Livestock dream spirits

 In Tirol, it is said the Schrettl or Schrattl (Schrattel) to the livestock is similar to what the dream-demon Trud (drude) is to humans.
-It supposedly pins down livestock Schrattldruck ("Schrattl-pressure"), and the affected cattle, pigs, or hens lie down as if paralyzed or dead.
+It supposedly pins down livestock with Schrattldruck ("Schrattl-pressure"), and the affected cattle, pigs, or hens lie down as if paralyzed or dead.
 Tirolian farmers try to guard against this sprite by crafting the Das Schrattlgatter ("Scrattl-gate") from wooden slats (five pieces of wood interlocked, like a sideways-turned "H" and "X" combined, cf. fig. right), (Note: Cf. also the "Drudenfuss", the pentagram for warding off the drude.) and it is alleged hanging one in the henhouse has saved it.

 In Switzerland, the Schrättlig sucks the udders of cows and goats dry and makes horses become schretig, i.e. fall ill.
 In Swabia, the Schrettele also sucks human breasts and animal udders until they swell, tangles horse manes, and makes Polish plaits.
 In Austria, The Schrat tangles horse tails and dishevels horse manes.